repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     ╭─ Options ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
     │ --root           -r  TEXT  A metadata URL to the initial trusted root or a local file.                                                                                    │
     │ --metadata-url   -m  TEXT  TUF Metadata repository URL.                                                                                                                   │
-    │ --artifacts-url  -a  TEXT  An artifacts base URL to fetch from.                                                                                                           │
+    │ --artifacts-url  -a  TEXT  The artifacts base URL to fetch from.                                                                                                          │
     │ --hash-prefix    -p        A hash prefix.                                                                                                                                 │
     │ --help           -h        Show this message and exit.                                                                                                                    │
     ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯